meowadorian/meowadorian/README.md

 **mrmotionless/mrmotionless** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-### Hi there, i'm Adrian 👋
+### Hi there, i'm Adorian 👋

-- 🔭 I’m currently working on fun projects
+- 🔭 I’m currently working on nothing.
 - 🌱 I’m currently learning Assembly, C++, C# and Python
 - 👯 I’m looking to collaborate on open source software
-- ⚡ Fun fact: Linux can't love but kill

 ---